WARRNAMBOOL: THE STUFF FAMILY MEMORIES ARE MADE OFby MATTY STEWART

 The whales can be fickle to find in winter, but they’re always cruising along the Great Ocean Road at some point.
 Join Facebook alerts like WhaleMail or drop by the Visitor Information Centre for the latest sighting report.
 On a whim, I head to Logans Beach Whale Nursery on the outskirts of Warrnambool.
 If I’m lucky, I’ll see a mother and her newborn calf putting on a show.
 It’s luck-of-the-draw, but totally worth investing the time to see these massive, beautiful creatures.
 Make sure you take your own binoculars, as nobody likes sharing theirs once they see a whale!

-1. For me, Warrnambool is iconic for quality burgers, so make sure you stop by Kermonds Hamburgers - a local institution - and our new hot-spot: Two Kings Burgers.
+1. For me, Warrnambool is iconic for quality burgers, so make sure you stop by Kermonds Hamburgers - a local institution.

 3. Rug up.
 It’s not called the Shipwreck Coast for nothing.
 Bring a warm coat, scarf, raincoat, gloves and beanie.
 Then you’ll be ready to take on anything.